SXAuroraTSUBASAResearch/aurora-ansible/README.md

 # Ansible for Aurora

-This repository includes ansible roles and playbooks to setup Aurora using [yum repository on sx-aurora.com](https://sx-aurora.com/repos/).
+This repository includes ansible roles and playbooks to setup Aurora using [VEOS yum Repository on the Web](https://sx-aurora.github.io/posts/VEOS-yum-repository/).

 ## Prerequisites